 Kefir components establish an optimal balance of alkali and acids in cells.
 Thanks to this, the epidermis is naturally cleansed from fats and impurities, and the skin is protected from early aging.

 Kefir also has a powerful anti-inflammatory effect, which is indispensable in the fight against acne and various other skin inflammations.

-Just take a regular cotton pad, dip it in slightly warm fresh kefir, and apply to your skin.
+Just take a regular cotton pad, dip it in a slightly warm fresh Kefir, and apply it to your skin.
 Wait for 3 to 5 minutes or leave to dry completely.
 Then rinse with water or using your usual cleanser.